tabarra/txAdmin/docs/dev_notes.md

 - [ ] write some automated tests for the auth logic and middlewares
     - https://youtu.be/bzXtYVH4WOg
-- [ ] instead of showing cfg errors when trying to start server, just show "there are errors in your cfg file" and link the user to the cfg editor page
-- [ ] fix the eslint config
-- [ ] add fxserver version to txDiagnostics

 - [ ] slide gesture to open/close the sidebars on mobile
 - [ ] new restart schedule in status card
 - [ ] ask framework owners to use `txAdmin-locale`

-- [ ] redact discord api webhook urls from reports
 - [ ] xxxxxx